Grants and Tax Credits for Home Renovations in Alberta

 RAMP & Home Accessibility Tax Credit

-The Residential Access Modification Program, also known as RAMP, provides grants to assist low-income households in Alberta who face mobility challenges to alter their homes accordingly to facilitate access and mobility throughout.
-Those who are eligible for RAMP can receive up to $7,500 per year and up to $15,000 within a 10-year benefit period.
+The Residential Access Modification Program, also known as RAMP, provides grants to assist lower-income households in Alberta who face mobility challenges to alter their homes to facilitate access and mobility throughout.
+Those who are eligible for RAMP can receive up to $12,000 per benefit year (running from April 1 to March 31) and up to a lifetime maximum of $24,000 within a 10-year period.

-Regardless of your age, all wheelchair-bound individuals who meet program criteria are eligible.
-However, you must be a Canadian citizen and have lived in Alberta for a consecutive period of 90 days, as well as have a health card (care card) to receive government tax credits or, in this case, home renovation grants.
-Further, anyone living with a progressive neurodegenerative disease, including but not limited to multiple sclerosis, muscular dystrophy, ALS, COPD, as well as non-recovering stroke victims, those suffering from Parkinson's, Alzheimer's, spina bifida and/or spinal cord injuries or those who require a walking aid.
+Regardless of your age, all wheelchair users who meet the program's financial criteria are eligible.
+However, you must be a Canadian citizen or permanent resident, have lived in Alberta for a consecutive period of 90 days, and hold a valid provincial health card to receive these home renovation grants.
+This eligibility also extends to anyone living with a progressive neurodegenerative disease—including multiple sclerosis, muscular dystrophy, ALS, COPD, Parkinson's, Alzheimer's, spina bifida, spinal cord injuries, or non-recovering stroke—as well as those who require a continuous walking aid.

-There are many specifications for this grant application, including income guidelines, the specifications of the home renovations and priority applicants.
+There are many specifications for this grant application, including strict household income guidelines based on family size, the permanent nature of the home renovations, and priority applicant rankings.
 Therefore, if you believe that you are eligible and are interested in applying, thoroughly check out the Human Services Alberta webpage for more details.

 What is the home renovation tax credit offered by the CRA for 2023?